omarreis/GBE3D/demos/SailboatDemo/README.md

 Features:
 * SailboatDemo was expanded from original GBE3D *waterdemo* sample.
 * Multi platform ( Windows, iOS and Android ).
-* Original sailboat hull model.
-Made with Blender ( a collada model embedded ).
+* Original 3d models built with Blender (boat,ship,dolphin, whale).
+See */models*
-* Main and jib sails with camber and quadratic leech.
+* Main and jib sail surfaces with quadratic camber.
 Configurable and dynamic sail mesh.
-* Ocean surface animated with waves.
+* Ocean surface animated with waves and moving texture.
-* Boat and sea surface fixed at the 3D world center at 0,0 (boatcentric universe)
+* Boat and ocean surface fixed to the 3D world center at 0,0 (boatcentric universe)
 * Boat floats on waves and pitches to match directional derivative.
 * Objects parented to OceanSurface float on it and are moved with boatspeed (ex: boat wake, ships, land... ).
-* Sea surface implemented with a movable 3d texture.
 * A system of TDummys allows setting boat's *course*, *heel* and *pitch* independently, avoiding gymbal locks that might follow of manipulating .RotationAngle ( Never change all 3 dimensions (x,y,z) of a 3D_Object.RotationAngle ).
+See hierarchy image below.
 * Rock with lighthouse (but no collision detection yet).
 The rock doesn't float but it is moved by the OceanSurface.
 * Other floating objects are also parented to OceanSurface: ship, container, barrel, man on lifebuoy ...
 * Wild life: dolphin, whale, pelycan.